RocketSurgeonsGuild/Testing/src/Testing.AutoFixtures/README.md

 ## Feature Requests

-1. AutoFixture on the class being fixtured.
+1. [ ] AutoFixture on the class being fixtured.
 On the ViewModel not on a dummy class.
-2. Where the files generate, file output path
+2. [ ] Where the files generate, file output path
-3. Create the fixture in the same foldered/namespace where the class is decorated with the attribute
+3. [ ] Create the fixture in the same foldered/namespace where the class is decorated with the attribute
-4. `[AutoMock]` public string Property { get; }
+4. [ ] `[AutoMock]` public string Property { get; }
-5. `[AutoMock]` decorate a class to use as the mock for an interface
+5. [ ] `[AutoMock]` decorate a class to use as the mock for an interface
     1. When you see the abstraction
-6. Providing relevant mock values
+6. [ ] Providing relevant mock values
-7. Strict Fakes by default!
+7. [ ] Strict Fakes by default!
 Configurable.
-8. Generate As<InterfaceName>() methods by looking at every interface it returns and providing a method that casts it as that interface type.
+8. [ ] Generate As<InterfaceName>() methods by looking at every interface it returns and providing a method that casts it as that interface type.

-## Todo
+## Research

 Global Configuration `[global:FixtureConfig(path = “foo”, Suffix = “Fixture”)]`
 - file name convention